4880fW

 Original Music Denny Jaeger, Michel Rubini

-Written by Ivan Davis, Michael Thomas from the novel by Whitley Streiber
+Written by Ivan Davis and Michael Thomas from the novel by Whitley Streiber.

 Produced by Richard Shepherd